Yosemite’s High Country: A Night at Evelyn Lake

 Once Evelyn Lake was in view, we searched the western area of the lake for a campsite, but didn’t see anything very nice or protected, so we walked back to the trail and continued to the east side.
 We were much more successful here, with plentiful camping in the stunted trees, with nice views of the peaks behind the lake.
 Evelyn Lake had such an inviting, sandy shore on this side, and we spent time hanging out and filtering water while another large group hiked up and claimed their spot.
 After socializing, admiring the sunset, and eating dinner, it was time to turn in for the night.

-Questions about Evelyn Lake or the Vogelsang area?
-Let me know below!
+Have any questions, comments, or memories about the Evelyn Lake or the Vogelsang area that you’d like to share?
+Let me know in the comments below!

 Pin For Later!